Dandelion Portraits

 Get Involved Open call

-Join the project, create an image of a Dandelion and get it exhibit in May.
+Join the project, create an image of a Dandelion and get it exhibit in throught 2026 and beyond.

 Email to: greshna.artist@dandelionportraits.co.uk